JKRT/HIF_Processes_Modelica/README.md

 How should the step-size control of the main simulation loop be controlled w.r.t to the convergence speed of the continuation solver?
 Currently this is left as future work

+## Ongoing work
+The previous bullet is currently ongoing work